-One of the most famous twin cities in the nation, Texarkana, AR — as its name suggests — sits just across State Line Avenue from the slightly-larger Texarkana, TX.
+One of the most famous twin cities in the nation, Texarkana, Arkansas — as its name suggests — sits just across State Line Avenue from the slightly-larger Texarkana, Texas.
 Early in its history, Texarkana — the Arkansas side — was part of a battle with the independent Republic of Texas for land, as the two nations fought over the placement of their borders.
-Coming of age as a rail and lumber hub, today, the city's economy is centered on agricultural processing, sales and service.
+Coming of age as a rail and lumber hub, today the city's economy centers around agricultural processing, sales and service.

-While a distinct city from its neighbor across the border, with its own mayor and own government, the twin cities share one courthouse, one federal building, one jail and one post office, among other services.
-But it's on the Arkansas side where the living is easier, with a one-bedroom apartment renting for just $540 a month on average.
+While a distinct city from its neighbor across the border with its own mayor and own government, the twin cities share one courthouse, one federal building, one jail and one post office, among other services.
+But it's on the Arkansas side where the living is easy, with a one-bedroom apartment renting for just $542 a month on average.

 Fun Fact: While most know the city name Texarkana is a portmanteau of Texas and Arkansas, few realize the moniker is actually a triple portmanteau, with the “-ana" ending referencing Louisiana, just 30 miles away.